-Some observers argue that exorbitant CEO compensation is merely a symbolic issue, with no real consequences for the vast majority of workers.
-On the contrary, the escalation of CEO compensation, and of executive compensation more generally, has likely helped fuel the wider growth of top 1% and top 0.1% incomes, contributing to widespread inequality.
+Some observers argue that exorbitant CEO compensation is merely a symbolic issue, with no real consequences for most workers.
+But on the contrary, the escalation of CEO compensation- and of executive compensation more generally-has likely helped fuel the wider growth of top 1% and top 0.1% incomes, contributing to widespread inequality.